arvindag/Misc-Docs/README.md

     git diff branch1:file branch2:file
-    git reset --hard HEAD~100 # Moves the head of the current branch by 100 back git rebase -i HEAD~5 # will take the last 5 changes in the current branch and gives the choice to squash/merge them
+    git reset --hard HEAD~100 # Moves the head of the current branch by 100 back git rebase -i HEAD~5 # will take the last 5 changes in the current branch and gives the choice to squash/merge them git pull --rebase origin master # to rebase with master, when in a branch.
+Resolve the conflict and push to branch after that.

 #### Emacs Setting